 1. Pick your methodology, first

 If you’re starting a project from scratch, it’s worth familiarizing yourself with project management methodologies before anything else.
-Following a tried and tested methodology can help you to structure and organize your workload simply and effectively, while choosing the wrong approach could hinder your project's progress.
+Following a tried and tested methodology can help you to structure and organize your workload simply and effectively while choosing the wrong approach could hinder your project’s progress.
 Moreover, since most of the most commonly used methodologies are extremely versatile, they can be applied to virtually any pursuit, irrespective of its size, complexity, or focus.
-This means getting familiar with a particular one will help you in future, too.
+This means getting familiar with a particular one will help you in the future, too.

 Project management methodologies are extremely versatile, and can be applied to virtually any pursuit, irrespective of its size, complexity, or focus.

-2. Establish SMART goals
+3. Establish SMART goals

 Before you assemble your team and start disseminating tasks, you need to establish your goals.
 If you’re working with clients or stakeholders, you should consider their demands first.
-Then, when the project's final vision becomes clear, you can work backwards and determine which tasks are required to help you reach your end result.
+Then, when the project’s final vision becomes clear, you can work backward and determine which tasks are required to help you reach your end result.

 When setting goals, you need to make sure they are SMART.
 SMART goals refer to objectives that are Specific, Measurable, Attainable, Relevant, and Time-bound.
 By following these metrics when setting your goals, the steps you'll need to take to reach your targets will become clearer.
 Not only can this increase your project's chances of success, it’s also an effective way to make expectations clear from the offset.

-3. Set milestones
+4. Set milestones

 Once goals have been set, milestones should be next on the agenda.
 Milestones refer to critical points along a project's life cycle that separate one phrase from the next.
 They break down the wider goal into smaller, more manageable achievements and they help to inform the Project Manager (PM), clients, and employees about the project’s progress, along the way.

-By establishing defined milestones, managers can easily assess whether a project is on track and if key deliverables – identified in the goal setting stage – will be met.
+By establishing defined milestones, managers can easily assess whether a project is on track and if key deliverables – identified in the goal-setting stage – will be met.
 With this information, they can then make adjustments to the project’s life cycle if necessary.

 The nature of project milestones will vary case by case, but common examples include project approval, beginning and end dates of key phases, client and stakeholder approvals, and important internal or external meetings.

-4. Don't skip the detail
+5. Don’t skip the detail

-There’s no denying it, planning is one of the most crucial elements of project management — but it takes time, and is easy to skimp on.
-Don't.
+There’s no denying it, meticulous project coordination is one of the most crucial elements of project management — but it takes time, and is easy to skimp on.
+Don’t.
 Crystallizing your vision into a solid, detailed plan will make it much easier for you to hit your milestones, avoid scope creep, and ultimately, produce the highest quality project possible.
-A detailed plan can also be used to guide clients and employees through the project's key stages.
+A detailed plan can also be used to guide clients and employees through the project’s key stages.

-5. Manage your time, ruthlessly
+6. Manage your time, ruthlessly

 Every project has a timeline.
 Understandably, the idea of working against a ticking clock can be stressful if you’re new to project managing.
 However, with effective time management strategies, even the most inexperienced managers can meet all of their deadlines without sacrificing their quality of work.